the pull

 “I’ll be fine.”

-I crawled under the blanket, skin buzzing, heart hammering.
+I crawled under the blanket, skin buzzing, heart pounding.

-The silence rang in my ears.
-It wasn't empty.
+It rang in my ears.
+But it wasn’t empty.

 It listened.